nens/lizard-javascript-api/README.md

 whenIntersectionIsAdded = lizard.dispatch(actions.toggleIntersection('0'));
 ```

 Where `0` is the intersection's key in `lizard.getState().intersections`.
-Actions to toggle, or update intersections will fetch timeseries data and return a promise:
+If an intersection is active or toggled to active, both actions will fetch timeseries data and return a promise:

 ```js
 whenIntersectionIsAdded.then(() => lizard.getState());